armory/documentation/_operator_reference/repository.md

       - `groupId`: The group id in your artifactory to be searched.
       - `repoType`: The package type of repo in your artifactory to be searched.
       - `username`: The username of the artifactory user to authenticate as.
       - `password`: The password of the artifactory user to authenticate as.
+Supports encrypted value.